 The Best Books on Getting Published: Learn How to Score a Publishing Deal

-A Robin Williams movie reference coming later. . . .
+A Robin Williams movie reference is coming later. . . .

 But you landed here because you’re writing a book and you’re interested in getting a traditional publishing deal.

-whether you want a book deal with one of the “Big 5” publishing houses, another trade publisher or small press, or a university press—it helps to know how the process works and what agents and editors are looking for.
+Whether you want a book deal with one of the “Big 5” publishing houses, a non-big 5 trade publisher, a small press, or a university press—it helps to know how the process works and what agents and editors are looking for.

-I’m recommending some great books, below, that will help you big time!
+I’ll be recommending some great books that will help you big time!
 Yes, the best books on getting published are shown below.

 I’ve written other articles—on how to get a “Big 5” publishing deal, on what questions to ask literary agents, and on book proposal editing and coaching—that you might also be interested in.
 And there’s the List of Nonfiction Publishers (in the US) that’ll help you find your match.